 The Big House 6 Deluxe isn’t perfect.
 The vestibule is an accessory that’s sold separately, and the high clearance presents some risk in windy settings.
 And at a trail weight of nearly 13 pounds, the Big House 6 Deluxe is better for car and walk-in base camping than backcountry luxuriating.

-Inside, two doors lead to 22 square feet of vestibule space on 53 square feet of total floor area.
+Inside, two doors lead to more than 17 square feet of vestibule space on about 30 square feet of total floor area.

-As the most expensive tent on this list by a considerable margin, the MSR Papa Hubba NX 4-Person’s obvious drawback is price.
-But if your four-person group is committed to life on the trail, or you and your partner regularly backpack with another couple, the price tag may not be a dealbreaker.
+As the most expensive tent on this list by a considerable margin, the MSR Hubba Hubba NX 2-Person’s obvious drawback is its price.
+But if you’re committed to life on the trail, the price tag may not be a deal breaker.

 My wife and I still use the five-person tent she slept in as a child.
 While it’s a little worse for wear, and its clunky design is dated, it holds up well against the elements and keeps out the bugs.
 We recently purchased a smaller tent for more adventurous applications, but we have no plans to get rid of our five-person, and we expect to enjoy it for many more seasons.